How do you feel about teaching figurative language?

 I’ve got 5 tips I’m going to share with you that will help you teach figurative language to your students.
-But before I jump into this post, be sure to grab my stellar freebie that will help you with your figurative language unit.

 Now maybe you like to start your year with figurative language and weave it into your reading and writing block throughout the entire year.
 Or maybe you like to jam pack all things figurative language into one unit during the second semester, in either case, I hope these tips will help you and your students have a little more fun with figurative language.